Skip to content

 npm install

-npm run dev:setup # Sets up dev database
+npm run dev:setup # Start dev database, run migrations, seed sample data

 Terminal window